mouna-naim/CLassfication-regression/README.md

-# Pytorch
+# PyTorch Machine Learning
-This repository contains my machine learning projects using the PyTorch library.\\
+This repository contains a collection of machine learning projects implemented using the PyTorch library.
-pytorch.ipynb solves linear and non linear regression +a classification problem.\\
+- **pytorch.ipynb**: This notebook demonstrates the implementation of both linear and non-linear regression, as well as a classification problem.
-CNN.ipynb solves a classification problem using MNIST dataset.
+- **CNN.ipynb**: This notebook showcases a classification problem using the MNIST dataset.